Loading...

 Create Batch Features: ELT/ETL systems like Spark and SQL are used to transform data in the batch store.

-Define and Ingest Features: The Feast user defines based on the features available in batch and streaming sources and publish these definitions to Feast Core.
+Define and Ingest Features: The Feast user defines feature tables based on the features available in batch and streaming sources and publish these definitions to Feast Core.

 Poll Feature Definitions: The Feast Job Service polls for new or changed feature definitions.